Sexually Transmitted and Blood-Borne Infections (STIS)

 STI screening tests are easy, free and confidential.

 1. Do you have any symptoms?
+You can:

 - Consult your family doctor or a doctor at a walk-in clinic.